ournetworks/ournetworks.ca/index.md

 ## Format

 This year we are planning a single-day event with invited speakers and workshop hosts in Vancouver, British Columbia.
 We will leave open space in the schedule for emergent discussions, conversations, and activities by attendees.
+The conference has a [Code of Conduct](https://ournetworks.ca/code-of-conduct/).

 <pre role="img" aria-label="ASCII divider" class="font-display-mono aliased text-10 inline-flex max-w-prose overflow-hidden w-100">
 `\\//`,.\|/|//.|/\\|/\\|,\|/ //\|/\|.\\\| // \|\\ |/,\|/\|\\